Average Puppy Insurance Cost (2026 Report)

 • High-cost states (10%+ above national average): New Hampshire, New York, Wisconsin, Illinois, Connecticut, Hawaii, California, Colorado, Massachusetts, Washington and Washington D.C.

-We found that 78% of states fall close to or below the national average.
-Only 22% exceed average costs by over 10%, with Washington, D.C. leading the high-cost tier due to elevated veterinary practice overhead, higher concentrations of specialty and emergency clinics and increased overall cost of living.
-Routine vet visits here average $112 for dogs, 45% higher than the national average vet visit cost of $77, based on CareCredit's 2024 data
+We found that 78% of states fall close to or below the national average, while 22% exceed average costs by over 10%.
+Washington, D.C. sits at the top of the high-cost tier, driven by higher veterinary overhead, a greater concentration of specialty and emergency clinics, and a higher cost of living.
+Routine vet visits here average $112 for dogs, which is 45% higher than the national average vet visit cost of $77, based on CareCredit's 2024 data.

-Alabama anchors the low-cost tier at 27% below the national benchmark, where routine vet visits cost $77 for dogs, due to reduced specialty care and lower regional operating expenses.
+Alabama anchors the low-cost tier at 27% below the national benchmark, with routine vet visits for dogs averaging $77, reflecting lower operating costs and fewer specialty services in the state.

 Alabama$33$39927%1